Takoradi Harbour

-The Takoradi Harbour is in the Western region of Ghana.
+The Takoradi Harbour is a harbour located in the Western region of Ghana.
 It is located in the industrial district of Sekondi-Takoradi and is the oldest harbour in Ghana.
-The Takoradi harbour and the Tema Harbour are the only harbours in Ghana.
+The Takoradi harbour, along with the Tema Harbour, are the only harbours in the country.

 History

 The idea for the construction of the port was first advocated in 1895 by consulting engineers of the British government.
 The engineers proposed that the harbour when constructed could serve both as a terminal port for the Tarkwa railway project and a naval port to serve the British empire in war times.
 The site for the harbour was proposed at the Amanful village which sat in the bay of the harbour today.

-The construction of the port begun in 1921 by then governor of the Gold Coast, Sir Gordon Guggisberg and was completed in 1928.
+Following surveys and planning, the construction of the port begun in 1921 by then governor of the Gold Coast, Sir Gordon Guggisberg and was completed in 1928.